Genocs/Genocs.github.io/index.md

 - DRY (Don't repeat yourself)
 - KISS (Keep It Simple Stupid)

+**Don't Repeat Yourself** (DRY) is a software development principle that states that software developers should avoid repeating the same code or data in multiple places.
+This principle encourages developers to create abstractions and modularize their code, making it easier to maintain and update.
+By following the DRY principle, developers can reduce the amount of time spent on debugging and refactoring code, as well as improve the overall quality of their software.

+The **Keep It Simple Stupid** (KISS) pattern is a software development principle that encourages developers to create solutions that are easy to understand and maintain.
+This pattern emphasizes the importance of writing code that is straightforward, efficient, and free of unnecessary complexity.
+By following this pattern, developers can create applications that are easier to debug and maintain over time.

 and remember:

 > - The best and fastest way to do something is don't.